prof-nuduls/BT_StopWatch/README.md

     * Google Sheets API

 ## Google Sheets API Setup
-In order to get the Google Sheets setup, follow the following video and put your keys.json file in the same Receiver folder:
+In order to get the Google Sheets setup, follow the following video and put your sheets ID in the receiver code, and keys.json file in the Receiver folder:
 [![Final video of fixing issues in your code in VS Code](https://img.youtube.com/vi/16JjZpocsg0/maxresdefault.jpg)](https://www.youtube.com/watch?v=16JjZpocsg0)

 ---